theREALdebater/eclat/doc/security/guardians.md

 We pass the plum into the guardian, and leave it to the guardian to work out the weight of the plum, and whether the caller has a strong enough stomach to eat the plum.

-It is expected that the date and time of the call is also passed in as an attribute `Time_of_Call`.
+It is expected that the date and time of the call is also passed in as a property `Time_of_Call`.
 That would, for example, enable us at a later point to add a rule that plums may not be eaten after midnight, or that they may not be eaten in September.
 Only the (specification data governing the) guardian would need to be changed; the Ada source text could